 Payment Deadline Penalties

 MTD doesn't change when property tax payments are due - these remain at 31 January and 31 July for payments on account.
-However, late payment penalties still apply:
+The MTD ITSA late-payment penalty schedule from 6 April 2026 was accelerated by the Spring Statement 2025 reforms:

 Reasonable Excuse and Appeal Options